trel/irods_client_rest_cpp_beast/README.md

         },

         // Defines options for the connection pool.
+        //
+        // The options defined in this section are only used when
+        // "enable_4_2_compatibility" is set to false.
+        //
+        // When connection pooling is used, the HTTP API will not be able
+        // to detect changes in policy within the connected iRODS server.
+        // Any changes in policy will require a restart of the HTTP API.
+        //
+        // If this is a concern, set "enable_4_2_compatibility" to true to
+        // force the HTTP API to use a new iRODS connection for every HTTP
+        // request.
+The additional connections will honor any iRODS server
+        // policy changes, but will degrade overall performance.
         "connection_pool": {
             // The number of connections in the pool.
             "size": 6,